Kong/docs.konghq.com/app/enterprise/1.3-x/admin-api/audit-log.md

 - `/upstreams/`
 - `bad400request`

-The following request paths generate an audit-log entry in the database:
+The following request paths generate an audit log entry in the database:

 - `/example/services`
 - `/routes/plugins`